textmagic/textmagic-rest-object-pascal/README.md

 On your project you will only need to use the unit *TextmagicRestClient.pas*.

 The wrapper uses Indy components to communicate with the REST API via SSL.
 In some cases, Indy will not be able to load the SSL libraries.
-If that happens, you can get them at [https://opendec.wordpress.com/tag/openssl/].
-You'll just need to make sure the files **libeay32.dll** and **ssleay32.dll** (note: I'm using 32 bit versions) are accessible to your application.
+If that happens, you can get them at [https://indy.fulgan.com/SSL/].
+You'll just need to make sure the files **libeay32.dll** and **ssleay32.dll** (note: we use 32 bit versions for example application) are accessible to your application.

 That is all you need to start using the API.